peterddrummond/xspde_matlab/doc/source/api.rst

 -  Are higher dimensional differential equations possible?

    -  Yes, this requires setting ``in.dimension > 1``.
 This is essentially unlimited in xSPDE except for memory requirements.
-However, two of the functions, namely xgrid and xgraph, need minor changes for seven or more space dimensions, i.e. if ``in.dimension > 7`` is input, in the current version.

 -  Can you have spatial partial derivatives?